The galaxy of Coxeter groups: Introduction

 \begin{qst}[Atomic horizontal moves] Is it possible to determine all existing kinds of horizontal moves?
 Does there exist a finite list of atomic moves such that every move decomposes as a concatenation of those? \end{qst}

 The current state of the art revolves around developments related to M\"uhlherr's twist conjecture; cf. \cref{conj:ac-twistConjecture}.
-See, for example, \cite{BMMN,BernhardSurvey,CapraceMuehlherr2-Spherical,RatcliffeTschantz,CapracePrzytyckiTwistRigid,WeigelTwistTriangle,NuidaSurvey,HuangPrzytycki}. \cref{sec:History} contains an in-depth discussion of this conjecture along with illustrations of other known horizontal moves.
-Since the Coxeter galaxy is locally finite, though, we ask whether there is an upper bound on the total number of possible moves between Coxeter systems.
+See, for example, \cite{MuehlherrWeidmann,BMMN,BernhardSurvey,CapraceMuehlherr2-Spherical,RatcliffeTschantz,CapracePrzytyckiTwistRigid,WeigelTwistTriangle,NuidaSurvey,HuangPrzytycki}. \cref{sec:History} contains an in-depth discussion of this conjecture along with illustrations of other known horizontal moves.
+Since the Coxeter galaxy is locally finite, though, we ask the following weaker version of the twist conjecture: is there an upper bound on the total number of possible moves between Coxeter systems?